Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế16/09/2025

-Overcoming pressure to grow up
+Overcoming pressure to grow

-Minh Hieu, a 5th grader in Tuyen Quang, shared after the course: “I have grasped the basic knowledge of Python to continue self-study on Khan Academy.
-Children in rural areas rarely have the opportunity to participate in classes like this, I hope KAV will promote it more widely so that many other children can learn.”
-Such feedback has become the motivation for Gia Bao to continue his commitment.
+Minh Hieu, a 5th-grade student from Tuyen Quang, shared after the course: “I have grasped the basic knowledge of Python to continue self-learning on Khan Academy.
+Children in rural areas have fewer opportunities to participate in classes like this, and I hope KAV will promote it more widely so that more children can learn.”
+Such feedback has become a motivation for Gia Bao to continue participating.

-From KAV open classrooms to larger projects
+From KAV open classes to larger projects

-Gia Bao participated in the international program Code in Place organized by Stanford University (USA).
+Gia Bảo participated in the international Code in Place program organized by Stanford University (USA).

-Gia Bao participated in the international program Code in Place organized by Stanford University (USA).
+Gia Bảo participated in the international Code in Place program organized by Stanford University (USA).

 Source: https://baoquocte.vn/khi-hoc-sinh-tro-thanh-nguoi-thay-hanh-trinh-lan-toa-tri-thuc-lap-trinh-mien-phi-327866.html